Schuh1337/Discord-MultiTool/README.md

 Update 7 - 01.07.24
 * Added Friend Requests, Available Boosts & Used Boosts, and Account Standing to 'Token Information'
-* Improved 'Message Deleter' by adding more Error handling and better Logic.
+* Improved 'Message Deleter' by adding more Error handling and better Logic

 <details>
 <summary>Hotfix - 30.06.24 ~ Click to Expand</summary>